Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 The shortest route from the ET Quarter to the Faith Center passed along the road outside Folctha's school, which placed Gyotin in a unique position to be the first Gaoian to witness a schoolyard fight.

-He retreated as the door slammed open and expelled one of the young colonists---the skinny female who always carried a camera---into the street.
+He retreated as the door slammed open and expelled one of the young colonists - the skinny female who always carried a camera - into the street.
 She narrowly missed barging him aside as she ran across the road and out of sight, face a bright red and water streaming from her eyes.

 Gyotin was still puzzling over this extraordinary sight when the door exploded open again and two young human males came spinning through, grappling with each other.
 They were doing more in the way of pulling at each others' clothing and shouting than actually hurting each other, but the physicality of it was still alarming.

-The larger one---and the darker, with a skin tone similar to that of the girl Ava he had spoken to the day before---pulled back from the fight long enough to lash out with one fist, and Gyotin issued a frightened alarm-chirrup.
+The larger one - and the darker, with a skin tone similar to that of the girl Ava he had spoken to the day before - pulled back from the fight long enough to lash out with one fist, and Gyotin issued a frightened alarm-chirrup.
 The blow cracked into the other boy's face with all that trademark deathworlder force, leaving the Gaoian briefly convinced he had just witnessed a murder.

 But of course, humans were made of impossibly sturdy stuff, and the struck boy just got angrier, and charged into the larger boy's torso, shoulders-first, carrying him halfway across the street before they wound up clawing, wrestling and hair-pulling in the middle of the road.

 Cubs and clan-brothers fought too of course.
 Gyotin himself had been part of a vicious spat when he was little that had left him with a scar on his tail and the other cub with a chunk missing from his ear.
-But this didn't look like a scuffle between Gaoian males---this was a battle, a *war.*
+But this didn't look like a scuffle between Gaoian males - this was a battle, a *war.*

-It broke up as abruptly as it had burst onto the street when---a universal constant---the adults arrived.
+It broke up as abruptly as it had burst onto the street when - a universal constant - the adults arrived.

 "ADAM MIGUEL ÁNGEL ARÉS!"

 The change was immediate.
 The bigger kid staggered upright, muttering "*ohshit.*"

-Only proximity allowed Gyotin to hear one of the female cubs---*children*---mutter "ooh, his full name..." to her friend.
+Only proximity allowed Gyotin to hear one of the female cubs - *children* - mutter "ooh, his full name..." to her friend.

 If Gyotin was any judge by now, then from the similarities in size, skin tone and facial features, the figure limping along the road was the older boy's sire, which was a very different relationship among humans than it was on Gao.
 In any case, the chastised body language of a cub about to receive a stern telling-off seemed to be practically shared between humanity and his own species, if you ignored the immobile ears.